risi-kondor/GElib/python/docs/source/SO3partB.rst

  3

 Since ``SO3part`` is derived from ``torch.Tensor``, it supports all the usual
-arithmetic operations that can be applied to tensors.
+arithmetic operations that can be applied to tensors and its elements can be accessed directly, just like for any PyTorch tensor.

 ============
 Group action